TobiasSteinhagen/TobiasSteinhagen/README.md

 I'm really looking forward to this new chapter of my life and, besides the coding, meeting great people with positiv energy from whom I can still learn something.

-Thank you for the time!
+Thank you for your time to get me known a little bit better!

 Tobi ✌️